-Bonus Points Yes No The applicant has met the following criteria for earning assigned bonus points: ☐ At least 51% of the students will be enrolled from a Focus school district(s) and/or Priority or Focus School(s) - including those schools defined in Education Law 211-f and identified as Struggling Schools and Persistently Struggling Schools as defined in this RFP. ☐ The applicant is an existing ECHS whose graduates earned an average of at least 24 transferable college credits for the past two school years (2014-2015 and 2015 - 2016) ☐ The applicant has included computer science as the focus of their Early College High School program Total Bonus Points
+Bonus Points Yes No The applicant has met the following criteria for earning assigned bonus points: ☐ At least 51% of the students will be enrolled from a Focus school district(s) and/or Priority or Focus School(s) - including those schools defined in Education Law 211-f and identified as Struggling Schools and Persistently Struggling Schools as defined in this RFP. ☐ The applicant has included computer science as the focus of their Early College High School program Total Bonus Points

 1. Target Population [5 points] Very Good Fair Poor NF The target population is students who have been identified as Good historically underrepresented in postsecondary education and/or economically disadvantaged. a.
 The applicant discusses how the ECHS will identify and recruit mainly students who are historically 3 2.25 1.5 0.75 0 underrepresented, and/or economically disadvantaged. b.
 The recruitment plan provides the enrollment targets for the ECHS, serving a minimum of 25 and a maximum of 100 students per grade level with these grant funds.
-If the ECHS is an existing ECHS, the applicant may provide justification for a larger student enrollment.
 A completed Proposed Enrollment Table (Attachment VI) is included with the application.
 NOTE: Students must enter a NYS ECHS no later than the 9th grade level.
 In addition, the ECHS program does not extend the senior year of high school into a 5 th year or 2 1.5 1 0.50 0 longer.
-This applies to applicants with both new and existing ECHSs.
-All ECHSs funded with this grant program will not include any grade levels higher than the 9th grade in their first year of operation, and will add a grade level each year for three succeeding years up to the 12th grade.
+All ECHSs funded with this grant program will not 0.00 include any grade levels higher than the 9th grade in their first year of operation, and will add a grade level each year for three succeeding years up to the 12 th grade.
 A NYS ECHS is considered fully operational if it has enrolled and graduated at least one class of students.
 Fully operational NYS ECHSs will include four grades: grades 9 through 12.
+Comments:

-Comments: Scor e () out of 5
+Score () out of 5

-2. P-16 Partnership and Governance Very Good Fair Poor NF [18 points] Good The applicant describes an active partnership that works closely together to administer the ECHS. a.
-The application provides evidence that the ECHS is supported by an active partnership between the school district and IHE partner(s) and other collaborators, if applicable.
-If the applicant is an existing ECHS partnership, a brief history of their partnership is provided.
-The roles and responsibilities of each party are described, including a steering committee and joint 6 4.5 3 1.5 0 decision-making procedures that allow for the planning 0 4.5 3 1.5 U and implementation of a coherent program across institutions.
+2. P-16 Partnership and Governance Very Good Fair Poor NF [18 points] Good

+The applicant describes an active partnership that works closely together to administer the ECHS. a.
+The application provides evidence that the ECHS is supported by an active partnership between the school districts and IHE partner(s) and other collaborators, if applicable.
+The roles and responsibilities of each party are described, including a steering committee and joint decision-making procedures that allow for the planning and implementation of a coherent program across 6 4.5 3 1.5 0 institutions.
 A description of the committee membership and frequency of meetings is included.
-The fully executed MOU clearly defines the roles of each NYS ECHS partner, including the fiscal agent and implementation lead. b.
-The narrative articulates the commitment of the IHE partner(s) to apply the college credits earned by ECHS graduates who matriculate at their institution toward a postsecondary degree and support their completion of the degree in a timely and efficient manner.
-(4 points).
-The narrative also provides plans for articulation agreements with other IHEs beyond the ECHS 4 - 2 1 - partnership.
-The plan should include recognition of the 6 4.5 3 1.5 0 goal of the ECHS program to strengthen articulation between 2- and 4-year institutions so that ECHS graduates will have the ability to transfer their college credits to any New York State 4-year institutions to complete baccalaureate degrees in 4 years or less.
-(2 points) c.
+The fully executed MOU clearly defines the roles of each NYS ECHS partner, including the fiscal agent and implementation lead.
+In order to receive a score of "Very Good", the partnership must include a BOCES. b.
+The narrative articulates the commitment of the IHE partner(s) to apply the college credits earned by ECHS graduates who matriculate at their institution toward a 6 4.5 3 1.5 0 postsecondary degree and support their completion of the degree in a timely and efficient manner. c.
 The narrative describes how the responsibility for performance reporting will be allocated among the partners.
 The partnership's process for collecting, sharing, and reviewing student data to assess the progress of the ECHS is described.
 This includes data on graduates who matriculate at the partner IHE.
-The 4.5 2 1 - narrative describes each partner IHE's commitment 6 4.5 3 1.5 0 to track the progress of ECHS graduates who matriculate at their institution, to support their timely completion of a postsecondary degree based on the student's advanced standing due to credit accumulation from the ECHS.
+The 6 4.5 3 1.5 0 narrative describes each partner IHE's commitment to track the progress of ECHS graduates who matriculate at their institution, to support their timely completion of a postsecondary degree based on the student's advanced standing due to credit accumulation from the ECHS.
+Sco ro / out of 18